 “Good Citizen Pets” Raising awareness about proper pet care and owner responsibilities involved with owning a pet is the key to becoming a humane community.
 It is in our best interest and the animals’ welfare, understanding what rights animals have and what responsibilities pet owners have.

+Having an event?
 We can set up booths at any particular event to provide educational material and/or take a few of our adoptable animals to place into permanent homes.

 Minors 17 years of age or younger can volunteer at our Animal Center through this program.
-We also offer Service Day Projects for interest groups/organizations that need or want to volunteer (i.e. Girl/Boy Scouts, company employees, clubs, church groups, etc.)
+We also offer Service Day Projects for interest groups/organizations that need or want to volunteer (i.e. Girl/Boy Scouts, company employees, clubs, church groups, etc.).

-All these educational services offered by the Central California SPCA are FREE.
 Visits/Presentations can be accommodated onsite or offsite but must be scheduled.
 These services can also be given to a variety of groups: schools, private/public organizations, clubs, or held for special meetings in English or Spanish.

 How You Can Help